intrinio/csharp-sdk/docs/CryptoApi.md

-      var exchange = "binance";  // string | Return prices for a Crypto Currency on the given Crypto Exchange. (optional) var currency = "BTC";  // string | Return prices for the given Crypto Currency. (optional) var timezone = "UTC";  // string | Return price date/times in this timezone, also interpret start/end date/time parameters in this timezone. (optional)  (default to UTC) var startDate = "";  // DateTime? | Return Crypto Prices on or after this date. (optional) var startTime = "";  // string | Return Crypto Prices at or after this time (24-hour). (optional) var endDate = "";  // DateTime? | Return Crypto Prices on or before this date. (optional) var endTime = "";  // string | Return Crypto Prices at or before this time (24-hour). (optional) var pageSize = 100;  // int? | An integer greater than or equal to 1 for specifying the number of results on each page. (optional)  (default to 100) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)
+      var exchange = "binance";  // string | Return prices for a Crypto Currency on the given Crypto Exchange. (optional) var currency = "BTC";  // string | Return prices for the given Crypto Currency. (optional) var timezone = "UTC";  // string | Return price date/times in this timezone, also interpret start/end date/time parameters in this timezone. (optional)  (default to UTC) var startDate = DateTime.Now;  // DateTime? | Return Crypto Prices on or after this date. (optional) var startTime = "";  // string | Return Crypto Prices at or after this time (24-hour). (optional) var endDate = DateTime.Now;  // DateTime? | Return Crypto Prices on or before this date. (optional) var endTime = "";  // string | Return Crypto Prices at or before this time (24-hour). (optional) var pageSize = 100;  // int? | An integer greater than or equal to 1 for specifying the number of results on each page. (optional)  (default to 100) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)